Skip to main content

 Content negotiation via Accept-Language

-For example, to request the Australian English variant:
+For example, to request a variant that advertises Australian English:

 -H "Accept-Language: en-AU"